Actin-Binding TB-500: How It Supports Healing and Recovery

 Safety and Compliance: Responsible Research Practices at Oath Research

-At Oath Research, we emphasize the utmost care and accountability in peptide research.
+At Oath Research, we emphasize care and accountability in peptide research.
 It’s essential to remember that all peptides from our store—including actin-binding TB-500—are strictly for laboratory research use only.
 Any use in humans or animals is expressly prohibited and outside the intended purpose.

 —